theowenyoung/archive-actionsflow/docs/index.md

 # Features

 - **Totally Free!** Actionsflow based on [Github actions](https://docs.github.com/en/actions).
 To run an Actionsflow workflow, you just need to [create a repository from Actionsflow template repository](https://github.com/actionsflow/workflow/generate).
-- **support almost all actions of github**, you can use almost all [Github actions](https://github.com/marketplace?type=actions).
+- **Support almost all actions of github**, you can use almost all [Github actions](https://github.com/marketplace?type=actions).
 Actionsflow use [act](https://github.com/nektos/act) for running [Github actions](https://github.com/marketplace?type=actions).
 With [Github actions](https://github.com/marketplace?type=actions), You can connect with IFTTT, Zapier, or the other services.
-- **Easy to write workflow file**, the Actionsflow configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow), If you have already written a [Github actions file](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow), it's very easy to define an Actionsflow workflow file,
+- **Easy to write workflow file**, the Actionsflow configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow), If you have already written a [Github actions file](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow), it's very easy to define an Actionsflow workflow file
 - **Run a trigger every 5 minutes**.
 The workflow can check and run every 5 minutes based on [Github actions scheduled events](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events)

 # Quick Started